What Is Sleep Apnea?

 Do you or a loved one snore or experience daytime sleepiness?

-Fortunately, our experienced specialist may be able to help treat your sleep apnea with a non-invasive treatment.
+Fortunately, our experienced dentist may be able to help treat your sleep apnea with a non-invasive treatment.
 For many who have been diagnosed with sleep apnea, continuous positive airway pressure (CPAP) is the go-to therapy option.
 Some people feel comfortable using a CPAP machine, and their treatment is highly effective; unfortunately, however, not everyone can tolerate CPAP machines.
-In fact, almost 90% of patients are not in compliance with this kind of treatment.
+In fact, almost 90 percent of patients are not in compliance with this kind of treatment.

 OAT gently raises the lower jaw and moves it slightly forward to allow for continual breathing and an open airway throughout the night.
-A custom-made durable medical oral appliance is the best option for non-invasive therapy.
-It is small, comfortable, and effective.
+A custom-made durable medical oral appliance is an excellent option for non-invasive therapy.
+It is small, comfortable and effective.
 This device is also covered by most medical insurances and Medicare.

 This therapy option is typically recommended for patients who have mild to moderate obstructive sleep apnea.

-Oral appliances are an alternative to the traditional CPAP mask, which is used for sleep apnea treatment.
+Oral appliances are an alternative to the traditional CPAP mask and are used for sleep apnea treatment.
 Custom oral sleep apnea devices are worn in the mouth while you sleep to help prevent the tongue and soft tissues in the throat from collapsing.
 This enables an individual to rest soundly throughout the night without snoring or experiencing an obstructive airway (obstructive sleep apnea).